laszlourszuly/atlantis/README.md

 [![Circle CI](https://circleci.com/gh/echsylon/atlantis/tree/master.svg?style=shield)](https://circleci.com/gh/echsylon/atlantis/tree/master) [![Coverage Status](https://coveralls.io/repos/github/echsylon/atlantis/badge.svg?branch=master)](https://coveralls.io/github/echsylon/atlantis?branch=master) [![Download](https://api.bintray.com/packages/echsylon/maven/atlantis/images/download.svg) ](https://bintray.com/echsylon/maven/atlantis/_latestVersion)

+### What it is

+The Atlantis library will aid you in "mocking the Internet" for your Android app.
+It offers an isolated and ideal representation of the Internet, as you want it, without forcing you to do any changes to your code.

 ### Integrate

 If you're using Android Studio and Gradle you can easily start using Atlantis simply by listing it in your Gradle `dependencies` section: